8 Beach Resorts With Kids Clubs for Toddlers

 This might work for you: The all-inclusive St. James’s Club has a Mini Club where kids older than two and a half can play in a mini park, do crafts and watch movies.
 Kids aged four and a half to 7 have their own crafts, activities and sports.

 The Fairmont Rosewood Mayakoba in Playa del Carmen, outside of Cancun will accept potty trained kids aged 3 and up in their Rosebuds kids’ program.
-Daily activities that might include castle building, piñata making, easel painting, Mayan jewelry making, art in the sand, nature walks and, rock painting.
+Daily activities might include castle building, piñata making, easel painting, Mayan jewelry making, art in the sand, nature walks and, rock painting.
 The resort isn’t all-inclusive but the kids’ activities are complimentary.

 Consider a Cruise!